 What is ROT ?

-ROT stands for Redundant, Obsolete, and Trivial and refers to all that data that clogs up an organization’s file shares and email servers without adding any business or legal value.
+ROT stands for redundant, obsolete, and trivial and refers to all the data that clogs up an organization’s file shares and email servers without adding any business value.
+Breaking these concepts down further, we get into the specifics.

 Why is finding ROT important?

-- There is a financial cost to storage, and ROT grows quickly
+- Fundamentally, there is a financial cost to storage, and ROT grows quickly (which means organizations spend more money month over month, year over year)

 - Personally Identifiable Information (PII)